mellypop/curse-of-strahd/docs/Characters/Village of Barovia/Sorvia.md

 >[!quote] \-

-Sorvia is the third of the three women who own the [[Blood on the Vine|Blood on the Vine]].
+Sorvia is the third of the three women who own the [[../../Locations/Village of Barovia/Blood on the Vine|Blood on the Vine]].